Sharp Gallaher Racing: 2006: Woodard & Sharp Racing

+Truck No. 25 results

 2010: Sharp-Hartman Racing

 Sharp would not be an owner in the Truck Series again until 2010, where he returned to the series with another co-owner, Carl Hartman, to field a No. 41 Toyota Tundra for Steve Park in two events.

+Truck No. 41 results

 2010–2013: Eddie Sharp Racing

 Late in the season, ESR had purchased the assets of Team Gill Racing No. 46 and had intended to run Craig Goess for Rookie of the Year in 2011.
 After only 9 races, Goess was released from the team and Sharp was reunited with Lofton, who had sponsorship from CollegeComplete.com and a new crew chief in Daniel Bormann.

 For 2012, Eddie Sharp purchased the spun-off assets of Kevin Harvick Incorporated that were not acquired in the race team's merger with Richard Childress Racing, specifically the 8 and 33 trucks driven by Piquet and Ron Hornaday.
 Cale Gale drove the 33 in 2012 with sponsorship from Rheem, and a technical alliance with Childress.
 The 8 truck was driven by Mike Skinner at Daytona, but he wrecked early alongside Gale.
 In Martinsville, Eddie Sharp sold the No. 8 Truck's owners points to Jennifer Jo Cobb, who swapped manufacturers and numbers (Cobb had the No. 8 as a Dodge, while Chris Lafferty drove the No. 10 Chevrolet).
 Sharp then gave the owners points to Cobb for the rest of 2012 in order to allow the truck to eventually be used part-time if a third driver was necessary.
 On May 18, 2012, Justin Lofton won his first race in the No. 6 truck.
 Gale would win the season finale at Homestead in a photo finish.

 For 2013, Lofton would reduce his schedule to only a few races, while Gale and Rheem departed for Turner Scott Motorsports.
 Max Gresham would run the full schedule for the team, with Truck Series veteran crew chief Gary Showalter.